Skip to content

 Managing Technical Metadata

-Using the Data Inventory view of a dataset - data engineers or data stewards can review the results of the automatic data classification and override, remove or add any necessary tags.
+Using the Data Inventory view of a dataset - data engineers or dataset stewards can review the results of the automatic data classification and override, remove or add any necessary tags.
 See the Data Inventory section for more details.

-Implementing Custom Policies
+Custom Policies Tab

 Screenshot